 In case you are wondering...
-What is GloBI?, Why GloBI?, Who makes GloBI possible?, How to share data through GloBI?, GloBI in the wild, How to use GloBI as an educational tool?, How to cite GloBI? and Who cited GloBI? and Who partners with GloBI?
+What is GloBI?, Why GloBI?, Who makes GloBI possible?, How does GloBI work?, How to share data through GloBI?, GloBI in the wild, How to use GloBI as an educational tool?, How to cite GloBI?, Who cited GloBI? and Who partners with GloBI?

 What is GloBI?